LAripping/SAPhIRE/README.md

 ## Selling Points

-- [x] **Auto-decodes tokens** (html/url) to spare the reverser of these easy but tiring chores
+- [x] **Auto-decodes tokens** (html/url/base64) to spare the reverser of these easy but tiring chores
 - [x] **Ignores standard tokens** like [common Headers](/common_headers.txt) (e.g.  `Accept` / `Content-type` ) headers or `?encoding=utf-8` params.
 - [x] **Filters out irrelevant requests && Ignores media/junk/...** with prompts at runtime.

-- [x] **Highlights common tokens** with common colors : The ones repeated throughout the (massive) flows
+- [x] **Highlights common tokens** with common colors : The ones *repeated* throughout the (massive) flows

 Although in a manual examination, a trained eye will see the business logic being implemented, the volume of data is sometimes too much for a human to connect the dots

 *Bonus: Configurable colors*

 - [x] **Extracts the flow from the browser**: in HAR files, see Usage below.

 No need for MITM proxies / network sniffing to capture the flow.

 No more certificate installing, pinning-bypasses.